clokep/relapse/docs/usage/administration/admin_faq.md

 open file handles to be at least 4096 (assuming a default of 1024 or 256).
 This is typically done by editing ``/etc/security/limits.conf``

-Separately, Synapse may leak file handles if inbound HTTP requests get stuck during processing - e.g. blocked behind a lock or talking to a remote server etc.
+Separately, Relapse may leak file handles if inbound HTTP requests get stuck during processing - e.g. blocked behind a lock or talking to a remote server etc.
 This is best diagnosed by matching up the 'Received request' and 'Processed request' log lines and looking for any 'Processed request' lines which take more than a few seconds to execute.
-Please let us know at [`#synapse:matrix.org`](https://matrix.to/#/#synapse-dev:matrix.org) if you see this failure mode so we can help debug it, however.
+Please let us know at [`#relapse:matrix.org`](https://matrix.to/#/#relapse:matrix.org) if you see this failure mode so we can help debug it, however.